Leo Dee: Mature style

 In 1966, a drawing of Dee's appeared in a touring exhibition of 100 drawings sponsored by the American Federation of Arts.
 Reviewing the show for the New York Times, Grace Glueck, singled out a drawing called Death and Transfiguration as one of her two favorites.
-A few years later, the art gallery at Yale University purchased Paper Landscape, a silverpoint drawing which the authors of an art book describe as "a contemporary handling of the trompe l'œil technique where verisimilitude is the goal."
+A few years later, the art gallery at Yale University purchased Paper Landscape, a silverpoint drawing that the authors of an art book describe as "a contemporary handling of the trompe l'œil technique where verisimilitude is the goal."
 In 1975, Dee was given a solo exhibition at the Coe Kerr Gallery, New York.
 The show brought together some of his paintings and reliefs as well as the silverpoint drawings for which he had achieved recognition.
 Writing in the New York Times, a critic admired the painstaking still-life draftsmanship of the drawings and said the other work was "unlikely to make history."
 Three years later, the New Jersey State Museum displayed twenty-seven of his drawings and two masonite reliefs in a show held in the main gallery.
 A reviewer noted that Dee made his subjects "come alive," eliminating superfluous elements and rendering them with great realism.
-"The viewer," she wrote, "is not merely getting a detailed rendition of the object, but also a feeling for the essence of that object… Though incredibly detailed, Dee's work is very modern in its approach."
+"The viewer," she wrote, "is not merely getting a detailed rendition of the object but also a feeling for the essence of that object… Though incredibly detailed, Dee's work is very modern in its approach."

-During the 1980s and 1990s, Dee's drawings appeared in group exhibitions in New Jersey museums and galleries and critics continued to praise their fine draftsmanship and meticulous realism.
-His silverpoint work won praise, as well, for its "softness and spirituality."
-In 1978, a critic wrote that "Dee can make a piece of drapery come alive and can make you feel the sensuous curves of an apple, a pear or a lemon, or the mystery of the spiral chamber of a conch shell" and, the same year, he himself commented on this quality in his art.
+During the 1980s and 1990s, Dee's drawings appeared in group exhibitions in New Jersey museums and galleries, and critics continued to praise their fine draftsmanship and meticulous realism.
+His silverpoint work won praise as well for its "softness and spirituality."
+In 1978, a critic wrote that "Dee can make a piece of drapery come alive and can make you feel the sensuous curves of an apple, a pear, or a lemon, or the mystery of the spiral chamber of a conch shell" and, the same year, he himself commented on this quality in his art.
 "In my drawings," he wrote, "I strive for elegance and a quality of magic.
 With a large, open portion of the surface, I seek to create a special universe for each object, giving it a life of its own.
-Finding human characteristics in a pear or lemon viewing landscapes in a crumpled piece of paper, I try to evoke the feeling that all of nature is one."
+Finding human characteristics in a pear or lemon, viewing landscapes in a crumpled piece of paper, I try to evoke the feeling that all of nature is one."
 In 2015, his silverpoint drawing, Paper Landscape, c.
 1972, was exhibited in a group show at the National Gallery of Art and noted for its microscopic precision.